telerik/winforms-docs/telerik-presentation-framework/class-hierarchy/class-hierarchy-overview.md

 # Class Hierarchy Overview

-The diagram below contains an abbreviated class diagram of the class inheritance starting with RadObject and building to RadControl.
-RadProperty and RadPropertyMetaData are not shown.
-See also the Choosing an Ancestor Class topic for information about selecting an ancestor for your TPF based control.
+The diagram below contains an abbreviated class diagram of the class inheritance starting with __RadObject__ and building up to __RadControl__. __RadProperty__ and __RadPropertyMetaData__ are not shown.

 ![tpf-class-hierarchy-overview 001](images/tpf-class-hierarchy-overview001.png)

-* [RadProperty]({%slug winforms/telerik-presentation-framework/class-hierarchy/radproperty%}) encapsulates properties used in RadObject and support [dependency properties]({%slug winforms/telerik-presentation-framework/dependency-properties%}).
-Each RadProperty has a name, type, owner and [metadata]({%slug winforms/telerik-presentation-framework/class-hierarchy/radpropertymetadata%}), i.e. information about the property..
+* [RadProperty]({%slug winforms/telerik-presentation-framework/class-hierarchy/radproperty%}) encapsulates properties used in __RadObject__ and support [dependency properties]({%slug winforms/telerik-presentation-framework/dependency-properties%}).
+Each RadProperty has a name, type, owner and [metadata]({%slug winforms/telerik-presentation-framework/class-hierarchy/radpropertymetadata%}), i.e. information about the property.

-* [RadPropertyMetadata]({%slug winforms/telerik-presentation-framework/class-hierarchy/radpropertymetadata%}) describes a property and de-couples the information about a property from the property itself.
+* [RadPropertyMetadata]({%slug winforms/telerik-presentation-framework/class-hierarchy/radpropertymetadata%}) describes a property and separates the information about a property from the property itself.

 * [RadObject]({%slug winforms/telerik-presentation-framework/class-hierarchy/radobject%}) represents the base class for all RadElement objects and has the ability to store all property values in a single structure.